CUBW/DroneMotionCapture/README.md

 In Short the steps are:

-1.Download ArduCopter.iso (from repo, or latest from: https://firmware.ardupilot.org/Copter/)
+1.Download arducopter_with_bl.hex (from repo, or latest from: https://firmware.ardupilot.org/Copter/), we want "with_bl" because your esc is using running BLHeli_s...

 2.Download and Install STM32CUBEProgrammer software: https://www.st.com/en/development-tools/stm32cubeprog.html